fedes1to/Zygisk-ImGui-Menu/README.md

 # Zygisk Mod Menu Template
-Mod Menu template for unity games
+Mod Menu template for unity games (it actually works and has been used multiple times)

 ** THIS MODULE IS ONLY FOR ARM64 **